Leadership Team

 Educational Directors

-Heather Fidler, Director of Catawba
+Heather Fidler, Director of Woods Location

 Heather has an Associates Degree in Early Childhood Education and a Bachelor’s Degree in Secondary Education and History from Elmira College in Elmira, NY.
-She has worked with children of all ages, including teaching high school in the private sector for 5 years, and over 20 years’ experience working with preschool age children.
+She has worked with children of all ages, including teaching high school in the private sector for 5 years, and has over 20 years’ experience working with preschool age children.

-Contact Director of Catawba
+Contact Director of Woods Location

-Aleshya Spruill, Director of Novant
+Aleshya Spruill, Director of Best Street

-Aleshya Spruill began her early childhood career in 2006 when she was a senior in high school.
+Aleshya Spruill began her early childhood career in 2006, when she was a senior in high school.
 She always knew that she wanted to work closely with children and was waiting for the right chance to do so.

 Contact Director at Novant